 Betamethasone injectable suspension is available as the brand-name drug Celestone Soluspan.
 It’s also available as a generic drug.
 Generic drugs usually cost less than the brand-name version.
 In some cases, they may not be available in every strength or form as the brand-name drug.

-Betamethasone is also available in topical forms, including cream, gel, lotion, ointment, and foam.
+Betamethasone is also available in topical forms, including a cream, gel, lotion, ointment, spray, and foam.